cliffeby/DuckpinV002/README.md

 Jupyter Notebooks, formerly iPython, is typically referred to as Jupyter.
 With the beta release of Jupyter Labs, an IDE version, I will refer to just the notebook as JN to avoid confusion for future readers.

 JN is a combination of Markdown with executable code in cells.
 This example will repeat much of what was achieved above using AMLS.
-The text below is HTML, but the complete JN can be cloned from my GitHub repo or at https://notebooks.azure.com/clifford-eby/projects/duckpinphase2  If logged in, A clone of the notebook is created and you can change and rerun the commands.
+The text below is HTML, but the complete JN can be cloned from my GitHub repo or at https://notebooks.azure.com/clifford-eby/projects/duckpinphase2  If logged in, a clone of the notebook is created and you can change and rerun the commands.

-For a good description of JN on Azurewhich is free for compute and storage, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4
+For a good description of JN on Azure which is free for compute and storage, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4

 #### Azure Storage SDK
 Surprisingly, the Azure Storage SDK was not pre-installed in Azure hosted JN.
-Use pip or Annaconda (package managers) to install the azure storage sdk.
+Use pip or Annaconda (package managers) to install the Azure Storage SDK.
 Once installed, this shell/bash command can be eliminated for future runs in this project.

 ```python